seanofw/HalfMaid.Async/Readme.md

 `GameTask` may be safely copied and moved around, since it is only a reference to a class and some additional methods.

+Do not attempt to instantiate a `GameTask()` yourself:  `GameTask.Create()` should only be called by the C# compiler.

 - **Property `GameTaskStatus Status`**:  The current status of this task, either `InProgress`, `Success` (completed without an exception), or `Failed` (threw an exception).

-- **Method `Then(Func<GameTask> task)`**:  This can be used to schedule a `GameTask` to run after this one completes, somewhat like `Task.ContinueWith()` does.
-Note that the prior task's status (success or failure) is *not* provided to the next task.

-- **Property `IsCompleted`**: True if this task has ended (via normal completion or an exception), false if it is still `InProgress`.
+- **Property `bool IsCompleted`**: True if this task has ended (via normal completion or an exception), false if it is still `InProgress`.
+Required by the C# compiler.

+- **Property `GameTask Task`**: A reference to this same class.
+Required by the C# compiler.

+- **Property `Exception Exception`**: If an exception was thrown by this task, this is the exception.
+May be `null`.

+- **Property `ExceptionDispatchInfo ExceptionDispatchInfo`**: If an exception was thrown by this task, this is its captured dispatch information, which allows it to be re-thrown with a correct stack trace.
+May be `null`.

+- **Static method `Create()`**:  Creates a new `GameTask()`.
+Do not call this; it will be called automatically by the C# compiler's generated code as necessary.

+- **Method `Start<TStateMachine>(ref TStateMachine)`**: Start the given state machine.
+Required by the C# compiler.
+Do not call this directly.

+- **Method `SetStateMachine(IAsyncStateMachine)`**: Switch state machines.
+Required by the C# compiler, and deprecated.
+Do not call this directly.

+- **Method `SetException(Exception)`**: Notify this task that an exception has been raised.
+Required by the C# compiler.
+Do not call this directly, or you _will_ break the task.

+- **Method `SetResult()`**: Notify this task that it has completed successfully.
+Required by the C# compiler.
+Do not call this directly, or you _will_ break the task.

+- **Method `AwaitOnCompleted<TWaiter, TStateMachine>(ref TWaiter, ref TStateMachine)`**: Tell the given task how to continue after a wait completes, which is to invoke the next phase of the given state machine.
+Do not call this directly, or you _will_ break the task.

+- **Method `AwaitUnsafeOnCompleted<TWaiter, TStateMachine>(ref TWaiter, ref TStateMachine)`**: Tell the given task how to continue after a wait completes, which is to invoke the next phase of the given state machine.
+This version can avoid switching environments, but is the currently same as `AwaitOnCompleted()`.
+Do not call this directly, or you _will_ break the task.

-- **Method `GetAwaiter()`**: Returns an awaiter-compatible object that can be used by `await` to trigger any continued computation in this task.
+- **Method `GetAwaiter()`**: Returns a `GameTaskAwaiter` that can be used by `await` to trigger any continued computation in this task.
 You generally do not need to call this.

-This class also has certain public methods that are required to implement the `AsyncMethodBuilder` pattern.
+This class has many public methods that are required to implement the `AsyncMethodBuilder` pattern.
 Even though they are declared `public`, they should only be invoked by the C# compiler itself.
+As a general rule, don't touch any part of a `GameTask` other than its public properties.

 This class is _not_ thread-safe.

 ### GameTask\<T\>

 This is a similar `class` to `GameTask`, and most of the above description applies.
 This inherits from `GameTask`.
-It also has the following property:
+It also has the following notable changes:

 - **Property `T Result`**: The result (return value) of this task after it has successfully completed.
 Will be `default(T)` until the task successfully completes.

+- **Method `SetResult(T)`**: Notify this task that it has completed successfully and returned a `T`.
+Required by the C# compiler.
+Do not call this directly, or you _will_ break the task.

+- **Method `GetAwaiter()`**: Returns a `GameTaskAwaiter<T>` that can be used by `await` to trigger any continued computation in this task.
+You generally do not need to call this.

 This class is _not_ thread-safe.